Got questions about the Global Goals Teach in? Take a look at our FAQs below, and get in touch...

 I’m an educator but not in UK further or higher education, can I still get involved?

 Yes!
-The 2018 campaign focused on UK colleges and universities but due to overwhelming interest, we have made the 2019 campaign is open to ALL educators across all phases of education around the globe.
+The 2020 campaign is open to ALL educators across all phases of education around the globe.

 That said, there are plenty of existing campaigns and resources that might also be of interest.
 The World’s Largest Lesson is one such example and has lots of valuable resources.